A Point Mass Proposal Method for Bayesian State-Space Model Fitting: Discussion

 \section{Discussion}

-We provide a novel approach for fitting general state-space models to observed data.
-The idea utilises tractable HMM approximations to efficiently update the unobserved latent states in an Metropolis-Hastings algorithm.
-We demonstrate the generality of the proposed approach by its application to two problems, including a near-chaotic problem that is generally challenging.
-The proposed PMPMH algorithm is demonstrated to provide reliable posterior estimates within reasonable computational time frames and compared to the PGAS algorithm often applied to such problems.
-The flexibility of the PMPMH approach via the tuning parameters, including the location, size, and number of grid cells, provides an adaptable and efficient algorithm.
+We provide an efficient novel approach for fitting general SSMs to observed data.
+The idea uses tractable HMM approximations to efficiently update the unobserved latent states in a Metropolis-Hastings algorithm.
+We demonstrate the generality of the proposed approach by its application to two problems, including a challenging near-chaotic problem.
+The proposed PMPMH algorithm is demonstrated to provide reliable posterior estimates within reasonable computational time frames, especially when compared to a state-of-the-art method, which did not converge within a reasonable time frame for the near-chaotic problem.
+The flexibility of the PMPMH approach via the tuning parameters, including the location, size, and number of grid cells, and the temporal block size provides an adaptable and efficient algorithm.
 Using simple methods for placing the grid cells, such as equally-sized grid cells, can be efficient since they are computationally cheap.
 However, such simple methods may require a large number of grid cells to achieve good mixing if the range of the data is large.
 A current state-centered approach for approximating the HMM is useful, especially when the state space covers a large range, and using a data-centered approach is useful provided the range of the data is small.